diequies/100daysofdata/README.md

 ---

+### **Day 10 of #100DaysOfData Challenge**

+Even though I was focused today to gain knowledge for **Omdena**'s project, I also managed to finalise Zoopla data extraction on my personal project for house pricing prediction.
+Additionally, as every day, I spend some time reading the book.

+1. **Project**: [Zoopla London Houses Price Prediction from Scratch](https://github.com/diequies/zoopla_houses).
+I have finalised data extraction and processing from Zoopla.
+It has been very tedious, mainly because web scrapping was very slow; I was scrapping information from more than 50k houses (and therefore webpages).
+Also, the quality of the data encoded was relatively low, and I had to complement it using complex pattern extraction.
+I am sure that with NLP techniques, it would be much easier.
+The next step is to add information about the location of the house.
+I am thinking of something like the closest station, supermarket, etc. and the distance in time.
+2. **Project**: [**Building A Recommendation System For Cognitive Exercises and Training Programs**](https://omdena.com/projects/cognitive-exercises/) Today I have been reviewing articles and papers provided by **Omdena** and some shared by the team collaborators.
+I could also find an interesting survey paper ([link](https://arxiv.org/pdf/2101.06286.pdf)) summarizing some techniques for recommender systems using reinforcement learning and deep learning.
+So far, it is out of my capabilities, but I found it interesting, and the team might be able to extract values from it.
+I would be delighted to learn how to implement this kind of model during the project.
+Tomorrow we have our first meeting to frame the problem, and hopefully, the first task will flourish.
+3. **Book**: [Python Data Science Handbook](https://jakevdp.github.io/PythonDataScienceHandbook/): I continued with the *NumPy* chapter, basically the fundamental operations and why they are different from normal Python.
+Also, it is reviewing the *ufuncs*, which gives me a good idea of *NumPy* capabilities and a reference to use in my code.

+---

 ### **Day 9 of #100DaysOfData Challenge**

 On the first day being part of **Omdena**'s project, I have spent most of the time reading and learning as basically it is my first time in almost all the facets of the project.
 Also, I kept working on my personal project and reading the book slowly but steady.